 I am a mathematician and computer scientist with huge interest in basically all things "sciency".
-Currently I am working on startup projects and as a data science consultant.
-If you have an interesting data science project where I might be of help to you, please feel free to contact me .
+Currently I am working on startup projects and as a consultant for artificial intelligence and data science.
+If you have an interesting project where I might be of help to you, please feel free to contact me .
 You can find my CV below.

 This is a list of the published works I have produced so far (research papers and theses).
-They are ordered by the most recent first.
+They are ordered by recency.

 Probably one of the greatest recent innovations in the world of education are flipped classroom teaching and massive open online courses (MOOCs).
 I never really got the concept of a lecturer repeating the same material every year (too often with a decrease in quality and engagement going hand in hand with an increase in age of the teacher).
 Finally people have started to make a sensible move and create videos of their teaching - and what is even better, many of them are putting these materials online, often for free.